Passin' Me By: Reception

-The song peaked atop the Hot Rap Singles, number 52 on the Billboard Hot 100, and number 28 on the Hot R&B/Hip-Hop Singles & Tracks charts.
+The song peaked atop the Hot Rap Singles chart, number 52 on the Billboard Hot 100, and number 28 on the Hot R&B/Hip-Hop Singles & Tracks chart.

-Pitchfork included the song at number 41 on their Top 200 Tracks of the 90s.
+Pitchfork included the song at number 41 on their "Top 200 Tracks of the 90s".

 Other media

 "Passin' Me By" was sampled by Joe for his number one single "Stutter".

 The song was featured in the soundtrack for the video game NBA 2K9 as well as in the game Aggressive Inline.
 An instrumental clip of the song was used in the opening of the 1999 film Big Daddy.

-The song was remixed and called "Rinsing Quince" by Aphrodite in 2003.
+The song was remixed and titled "Rinsing Quince" by Aphrodite in 2003.

+The line "There she goes again, the dopest Ethiopian" is quoted in the song "Bang Bang" from K'naan's second studio album, Troubadour.

 In the single "Blurred Lines" by Robin Thicke (featuring Pharrell and T.I.), T.I. raps, "In a hundred years, not dare would I / Pull a Pharcyde, let you pass me by."

-In 2017, the song was featured in the Netflix Original TV series Atypical in the season one, episode two, titled "A Human Female".
+In 2017, the song was featured in the Netflix original TV series Atypical in the second episode of season one, "A Human Female".

-The song appeared in the FX series Atlanta in the episode FUBU (season two, episode ten).
+The song appeared in the FX series Atlanta in the episode "FUBU" (season two, episode ten).

-In January 2019, "Passin' Me By" was featured in the Netflix Original comedy series Friends from College in the episode "Storage Unit" (season two, episode two).
+In January 2019, "Passin' Me By" was featured in the Netflix original comedy series Friends from College in the episode "Storage Unit" (season two, episode two).

-In October 2018, the song was featured in the film mid90s.
+In October 2018, the song was featured in the film mid90s as well as the independent film Anthem of a Teenage Prophet.

 In March 2021, the song was featured in Last Chance U: Basketball, in the first season second episode "Hooper".